juanroldan1989/terraform-url-shortener/README.md

 ## Features

-- Ability to submit URL `https://really-awesome-long-url.com` to API.
+- Ability to submit URL `https://really-awesome-long-url.com` to API (POST request).
 - Receive short URL `https://short.com` in return.
-- Short URL can then be shared around and should redirect to original URL.
+- Short URL can then be used and should redirect to original URL (GET request).

 ## API Docs page